 Stages of Chemical Dependency

-According to the DSM 5, severity of a substance abuse disorder is determined by the symptoms, number and severity of problems and consequences that has resulted from alcohol use or drug use.
-Two or three symptoms of the above eleven symptoms meets a diagnosis of a mild substance use disorder; four or five symptoms is a diagnosis of moderate substance use disorder, and six or more symptoms is a diagnosis of a severe substance use disorder.
+According to the DSM 5, the severity of a substance abuse disorder is determined by the symptoms, number, and the severity of problems and consequences that have resulted from alcohol use or drug use.
+Two or three symptoms of the above eleven symptoms meets a diagnosis of a mild substance use disorder.
+Four or five symptoms is a diagnosis of moderate substance use disorder.
+Six or more symptoms is a diagnosis of a severe substance use disorder.
 Upon abstinence of the abused substance, there are diagnoses that indicated amount of time in remission.
-Early remission is diagnosed when there 3 to 12 months of abstinence with no symptoms.
+Early remission is diagnosed when there are 3 to 12 months of abstinence with no symptoms.
 Sustained remission is abstinence for 12 or more months without symptoms.
 Clients who have been abstinent in a supervised environment such as jail or an inpatient program are identified as abstinent “in a controlled environment.”
 Clients abstinent from illicit substances but are in a medication assisted program such as methadone maintenance or suboxone treatment are identified as being “on maintenance therapy” (A guide to DSM 5 criteria for substance abuse disorders, 2018).

 Treatment and Counseling Interventions

 Most often, clients seek counseling when their addiction or drug use has caused a severe problem or many consequences and hindered their general functioning.
-Intensive treatment facilities and/or outpatient counselors can be found in directories, social media or networking/ ”word of mouth”.
+Intensive treatment facilities and/or outpatient counselors can be found in directories, on social media, or by word of mouth.
 Upon evaluation with a licensed counselor, the chronicity of the substance use disorder and then level of care is determined.
 Frequency, amount, and duration of counseling is based on the level of chronicity.
-Where client with moderate to severe substance use disorder maybe recommended a substance abuse inpatient program, a client diagnosed with moderate to low substance use disorder is recommended an Intensive Outpatient Program or weekly outpatient counseling.
+A substance abuse inpatient program may be recommended to a client with moderate to severe substance use disorder.
+An Intensive Outpatient Program or weekly outpatient counseling may be recommended to a client diagnosed with moderate to low substance use disorder.
 Many times, clients with emotional symptoms will self-medicate with illicit drug use.
 A psychiatric evaluation is recommended for medication management if anxiety or depression is present.
 A medical evaluation is completed to rule out any other medical conditions that may be causing any physical or emotional symptoms.
-At times, substance using clients may want medication to help them abstain from illicit substances by reducing urges/cravings and/or blocking the high of the illicit substance upon relapse.
-Naltrexone is usually recommended for abstinence from alcohol, and methadone or suboxone is usually recommended for abstinence of illicit opiate use.
-Aftercare counseling and continued participation in community sober support group would reduce potential of future relapses.
+At times, clients may want medication to help them abstain from illicit substances.
+These medications reduce urges/cravings and/or block the high of the illicit substance upon relapse.
+Naltrexone is usually recommended for abstinence from alcohol.
+Methadone or suboxone is usually recommended for abstinence of illicit opiate use.
+Aftercare counseling and continued participation in a community sober support group would reduce potential of future relapses.

 A guide to DSM 5 criteria for substance use disorder.
 Elizabeth Hartney, PhD.
 Reviewed by Steven Gans, M.D.
 Updated Feb.
 9, 2018.
 Retrieved form Https://www.verywellmind.com/dsm-5-criteria-for-substance-use-disorders-21926